Hamas hits building in Israel, threatens more rocket attacks

 The spokesman for the Hamas military wing, identified only as Abu Obeida, said the deadly attack on the coastal city of Ashkelon showed the city "has entered the range of fire as a response to the bombing of buildings in Gaza."
 He said Ashdod and Beersheba "are the next targets if the enemy continues bombing civilian buildings."

-School has been cancelled in large parts of southern Israel and local election postponed because of the threat of further attacks.
+School has been cancelled in large parts of southern Israel and a local election has been postponed because of the threat of further attacks.

 Over the past few months, the sides have come close to a major escalation several times, only to step back in favor of giving a chance to a long-term Egyptian mediated truce.